sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 [^3]: The main areas of the CFO's domain expertise are Enterprise Project Management, Financial Management, and Investment Performance Management.
 [^4]: The main areas of the CIO's domain expertise are Project Managament Office, Release Management (and ITSM), IT Security, and Enterprise Architecture.
 [^5]: See [this inventory]({{ site.baseurl }}/ITStrategy/ddd.html) of 38 known definitions from industry and government.
+[^6]: [MPIB](https://dialogue/grp/PEC-CEP/Committee%20Terms%20of%20Reference/MPIB%20-%20Major%20Projects%20and%20Investments%20Board%20(2).pdf) is a Tier 2 committee at ESDC chaired by the CFO.